albertchen97/Headstarter-Resume-Parser/README.md

 The need is to build a resume parser for companies to upload the applicants' resumes to the website and sort the resume based on specific keywords.

-I buit a full-stack React-Express resume parser including a file uploading feature and a keyword searching feature.
+I built a full-stack React-Express resume parser including a file uploading feature and a keyword searching feature.
+The HTTPS requests are handled by React-Axios API

 ## Quick Start